LinmeiChen/PoetryOfYouth/README.md

 # PoetryOfYouth
-A process of my Group.
+A process of my Growth.